What Is Solid Hardwood Flooring?

 | Basement | ✘ No | Below-grade moisture will damage solid wood.
 Use vinyl or engineered hardwood. |

 | Bathroom | ✘ No | Too much standing water risk.
+Solid hardwood requires controlled humidity (35–55% RH) — bathrooms exceed this regularly.
 Use waterproof vinyl instead. |

 | Stairs | ✔ Excellent | Hardwood stairs are the gold standard.
-See our stair renovation guide. |
+More durable than carpet, more impressive than vinyl.
+See our stair renovation service → |

 Frequently Asked Questions